tiny-dnn/tiny-dnn/doc/Adding-a-new-layer.md

 # Adding a new layer
 This section describes how to create a new layer incorporated with tiny-dnn.
 Let's create simple fully-connected layer for example.

+> Note: This document is old, and doesn't fit to current tiny-dnn.
+We need to update.

 ### Declare class
 Let's define your layer.
 All of layer operations in tiny-dnn are derived from ```layer``` class.